 Temperatures in Tamarindo: The average temperature in Tamarindo is 28 degrees Centigrade.
 A high temperature is pegged at 33 degrees Centigrade while a low temperature is at 23 degrees Centigrade.

-What to bring to Tamarindo: Tamarindo is warm most days, so packing all summer clothes with you is actually a good idea.
+What to bring to Tamarindo: Tamarindo is warm most days, so packing all your summer clothes with you is actually a good idea.
 Just bring some rain reinforcements in case it falls.
 Don’t forget to pack with you some sunscreen with high SPF, a dry bag, insect repellent, a waterproof camera, and closed trekking shoes.